DataIntellectTech/SEMO-downloader/README.md

 ## SEMOpx Reports & Corresponding KDB+ Tables

-The SEMO-downloader loads in five different SEMOpx reports, using the [SEMOpx API](https://www.semopx.com/documents/general-publications/SEMOpx-Website-Report-API.pdf) and then formats them into six seperate tables, the summary table below shows the reports loaded in and their corresponding tables:
+The SEMO-downloader loads in five different SEMOpx reports, using the [SEMOpx API](https://www.semopx.com/documents/general-publications/SEMOpx-Website-Report-API.pdf) and then formats them into six seperate tables, the summary table below shows the Reports loaded in and their corresponding tables:

 | Report ID       | Report Name           | Corresponding Table(s)  | KDB+ Table Name |
 | ------------- |-------------| -------|-------|